 Supervise their money: Ask your parents to name you as custodian on their bank accounts, and even offer to manage their monthly bills for them.
 That way, you will watch their accounts for signs of unusual activities like financial fraudsters.

 Look for physical or behavioral changes: Be constantly aware of any changes in your parent’s appearance or behavior that might indicate abuse or neglect.

 Warn them about solicitors: Warn your parent about speaking to solicitors, including “long lost” family members who are offering to move in and take care of them.
 Instead, politely ask them to notify you when any suspicious parties contact them via email, phone, or door-to-door solicitations.

 If your elderly loved one shows signs of abuse, share your concerns with a trusted family member, bank manager, attorney, clergy member, or law enforcement official.
-The attorneys at Gharibian Law are here to help defend Elder Abuse victims’ rights and hold the abusive or negligent party accountable for any illness you or a loved one may have suffered due to their actions.
-Contact us at 888-288-0091 or schedule a free consultation now.
+Senior Abuse Lawyer at Gharibian Law in Los Angeles.
+We are here to help defend Elder Abuse victims’ rights and hold the abusive or negligent party accountable for any illness you or a loved one may have suffered due to their actions.
+Contact us at 888-288-0091 and schedule a free consultation now.